Julien-R44/bentocache/docs/content/docs/quick_setup.md

 ### Invalidating the cache

 Now, let's say we have an endpoint to update a user.
 We will need to invalidate the cache for this user.
-Otherwise we will be serving stale data.
+Otherwise, we will be serving stale data.

 ```ts
 import { bento } from './bentocache.js'